CDCgov/prime-simplereport/cypress/README.md

 - Run Cypress locally and open interactive mode.
 Do this if you're running the apps locally with docker-compose with okta enabled.
   - `yarn e2e:nginx:okta`

-We don't support running cypress interactively in docker containers.
+#### We don't support running Cypress interactively in docker containers.

-Running Cypress with docker in the root directory.
+#### Running Cypress with docker in the root directory.
 You need to make sure to stop all other instances of the SR apps.

-1. Install docker and docker compose.
+1. Install docker and docker-compose.
 1. Run Cypress.
   - `yarn e2e`

-Potential issues:
+### Potential issues:

-Missing certs?
+#### My port is already allocated!
+  - Check that you have brought down all instances of your apps; you may need to kill a hanging process, and try again.

+#### I'm missing certs!
-  - Try installing `mkcert`
+  - Try installing [`mkcert`](https://github.com/FiloSottile/mkcert#installation) and running again.

-Using the localhost.simplereport.gov domain?
+#### I'm using the using the localhost.simplereport.gov domain but I can't see it in the browser!
-  - If you want to visit the app in your browser while Cypress runs, you can edit your local /etc/hosts and add the following line.
+  - If you want to visit the app in your browser while Cypress runs in docker, you'll need to edit your local /etc/hosts and add the following line.
     - `127.0.0.1 localhost.simplereport.gov`

-Connection refused errors?
+#### Connection refused errors!
-  - Connection refused errors coming out of nginx are normal until your app have started successfully.
-When they start Cypress will start running tests.
+  - Connection refused errors coming out of Nginx logs are normal until your apps have started successfully.
+When they start, Cypress will begin running tests.
 If they fail to start, Cypress will time out and bring down all the containers.

-Invalid template errors from docker?
+#### Invalid template errors from docker!
-  - Double check that you have escaped any characters that need escaped in your `.env` file.
+  - Check that you have escaped special characters in your `.env` file.

+#### Cypress user is unable to see certain pages!
+  - Check that you have added the correct user roles to your `application-local.yaml` as documented [here](https://github.com/CDCgov/prime-simplereport/wiki/User-roles#updating-user-roles)

-See the [Cypress documentation](https://docs.cypress.io/api/table-of-contents) for writing new tests.
+#### See the [Cypress documentation](https://docs.cypress.io/api/table-of-contents) for writing new tests.
 If you need to generate new Wiremock mappings for external services, see [this wiki page](https://github.com/CDCgov/prime-simplereport/wiki/WireMock).